Mohamed Nasheed: Post-presidency

+Climate change activism

 A documentary about Nasheed's efforts to halt climate change, The Island President, was filmed throughout 2009 and 2010.
 It was directed by Jon Shenk, produced by Actual Films, and features a soundtrack with songs by Radiohead.
 The film won the Cadillac People's Choice Documentary Award at the 2011 Toronto International Film Festival and opened in New York City on 28 March 2012.
 The New York Times describes the film as "unabashedly pro-Nasheed" and "the biggest media event Mr. Nasheed could have hoped for" to publicize his cause.
 The film proved popular in the Maldives, with scalpers reportedly selling tickets at twice their value.
 The Island President received generally positive reviews from U.S. critics, holding a 98% "Fresh" rating at Rotten Tomatoes and a score of 72 out of 100 at Metacritic.

+Nasheed spoke at the 2021 United Nations Climate Change Conference, demanding that world leaders do not compromise on the 1.5 °C climate target.
+He later criticised China for its role in the conference.
+In 2023, Nasheed's attendance of the conference was featured in the BBC documentary series Planet Earth III.

 2013 presidential election

-Nasheed ran for the Presidency again in the 2013 election, which was mired by controversy as voting was delayed three times.
+Nasheed ran for the presidency again in the 2013 election, which was mired by controversy as voting was delayed three times.
 He won the first round with 45.45% of the vote, but fell short of the 50% needed for a majority.
 A scheduled run-off vote was cancelled after the Supreme Court annulled the results of the first round.
 In a rescheduled second round vote, Abdulla Yameen secured 51.3% of the vote compared to Nasheed's 48.6%.
 Nasheed conceded defeat.